-We expect to repay a portion of the borrowings outstanding under the Bridge Loan Facility with the proceeds from this offering, a concurrent public offering of up to \$6.0 billion of convertible notes (plus up to \$0.6 billion of convertible notes that may be issued and sold pursuant to the exercise of the underwriters' option to purchase additional notes) and borrowings under a \$1.5 billion 364-day revolving credit facility (the "364-Day Revolving Credit Facility").
-The convertible notes offering is expected to close concurrently with this offering and provide aggregate net proceeds of approximately \$5.94 billion.
-This offering and the convertible notes offering are not contingent upon each other.
+We expect to repay a portion of the borrowings outstanding under the Bridge Loan Facility with the proceeds from this offering, a concurrent public offering of up to \$2.5 billion of senior notes and borrowings under a \$1.5 billion 364-day revolving credit facility (the "364-Day Revolving Credit Facility").
+The notes offering is expected to close concurrently with this offering and provide aggregate net proceeds of approximately \$2.47 billion.
+This offering and the notes offering are not contingent upon each other.